gasparch/vim8-ligatures-package/README.md

 # Fully automated way

 You will need `Docker` and `docker-compose` installed.
-Build in done inside Docker image to avoid polluting host system will all development packages.
+Build in done inside Docker image to avoid polluting host system with all development packages.

 Just run in top directory